nicslabdev/viss-web-client/README.md

 # VISS - WEB CLIENT

-Web client developed for @nicslabdev by @josesnchz acting as frontend of nicslabdev/automotive-viss2. nicslabdev/automotive-viss2 is a repository that implements authorization, authentification and other security concepts to w3c/automotive-viss2 repository.
+Web client developed for @nicslabdev by @josesnchz used to interact with nicslabdev/automotive-viss2. nicslabdev/automotive-viss2 is a repository that implements authorization, authentification and other security concepts to w3c/automotive-viss2 repository.

-The Web Client is integrated in the vissv2server in <a href = "https://github.com/nicslabdev/automotive-viss2/tree/lt-web-client"> nicslabdev/automotive-viss2/lt-web-client</a> branch.
+This repository is included as a submodule in the automotive-viss2 and the WebClient is served by the vissv2server, in the same port that it accepts WebSocket requests.
-It is served by the vissv2server, in the same port that it accepts WebSocket requests using the url "/webclient".
+To use the WebClient

 The Web Application started using GoLang WASM and JavaScript.
 At the moment, the WebApplication is fully written in vanilla JavaScript and  HTML, allowing huge compatibility with most browsers.